a5v/personal-website/projects.markdown

 permalink: /projects/
 ---

 I have undertaken numerous programming projects that span across data science, software engineering, mathematical modelling, and their intersections; I have actively tried to undertake a wide-variety of projects to develop a solid programming skill-set.
 Projects are listed in no particular order, but are separated into three categories: Oxford Physics Projects, Personal Projects, and Internship Projects.

-For some projects, code is available on my GitHub profile:
+Where possible, source code is available on my GitHub profile.

 <center>
   <div style="width:5%;text-align:center;">